NoumaanAhamed/NomanOS/Notes.md

 - Memory addressing in assembly involves specifying addresses directly or using labels for readability.

 - The [org 0x7C00] directive informs the assembler about the expected memory loading address.

+- Binary editor consists of Hexadecimal values

+- Int 0x10 converts 8 bits to Integer to ASCII